JSock21/John-Sock-cybersecurity-portfolio/02-Risk-Management/Security_Audit_Summary.md

 ---

 ## How This Applies to a SOC Role
-Understanding security controls and compliance requirements enables SOC analysts to identify control failur
+Understanding security controls and compliance requirements enables SOC analysts to identify control failures, assess organizational risk, and prioritize security incidents based on potential impact and regulatory considerations.